aldoteran/asko_2024_datasets/README.md

 link without the need to stop or hard-dock.
 Thus, throughout the experiments, both vehicles are (almost) always in motion.

-> [!NOTE]
-> TODO(aldoteran) would be nice to have a simplified figure with frames of references depicted
-> for both the AUV and the vessel (to make calibrations more intuitive to understand as well).

 As a surrogate for the mothership, we instrumented our service boat with (1) an SBG Ellipse-D AHRS for navigation data, (2) an Evologics SR17 USBL positioning system to track and communicate with the AUV during the long-distance phase, and (3) an array of BlueRobotics Lumen underwater lights